idlesign/django-sitegate/docs/source/utils.rst

 1. set ``SIGNUP_EMAIL_CHANGE_PROCESSING`` in your settings.py to True
 2. set ``SIGNUP_EMAIL_CHANGE_TWO_STEPS`` to ``True`` if you'd like to have 2 step confirmation or ``False`` for 1 step confirmation
-3. in ``form.clean()`` of form where use changes email:
+3. in ``form.clean()`` of form where user changes email:

    .. code-block:: python

         new_email = self.cleaned_data['email']
         self.cleaned_data['email'] = self.instance.email  # do not change email just yet.

         EmailConfirmation.start_email_change(self.instance, new_email=new_email, send_email=True, request=request)
         # note that you should pass request object ot form.clean().
 For example: this may be done
         by overriding form.__init__ method to accept request argument and sotre it as self.request

-If you do not like default email messages or you'd like to make any operations over confirmation url somewhere in your url:
+If you do not like default email messages or you'd like to make any operations over confirmation url somewhere in your code:

 .. code-block:: python